The Present and Future of Direct Selling: an Interview with Rallyware’s Dan O’Marra

 3. Healthcare in the Gig Economy Will Be Revolutionized

 Healthcare is, famously, the Achilles’ heel of the gig economy – at least in America.
 Recent data from the Kaiser Family Foundation estimates the number of Americans who receive healthcare through work at 49%.
 These individuals are going to be resistant to the notion that it’s worth giving up their employer-sponsored healthcare to participate in the gig economy.

 Something will have to change in order for the gig economy to achieve its full potential.
+The same is true for other kinds of deskless work.
 Imagine a world where in the morning, someone knits a homemade scarf to sell via a gig platform.
 Then in the early afternoon, she gives a few rides via a rideshare app.
 Yet the problem of how she will get healthcare is an obstacle to that.

 4. Direct Selling Will Be Newly Relevant

 Direct selling has a long history – from the classic image of the traveling salesman, as seen in countless plays and films, to today’s social media-literate brand influencers.

 Full disclosure: many of Rallyware’s clients are direct selling companies.
 Yet we’ve seen how the industry has matured over the past two years, wielding digital tools to drive performance and results.
 We’ve been extremely impressed by the growth.